 Featured Trainees are students, postdoctoral fellows, practicing physicians and faculty, and others who work under the tutelage of CIMAR Core Faculty members and who stand out for their efforts in the fight against antimicrobial resistance.
 Trainees might be graduate students, antimicrobial stewards, educators, scientific researchers, medical doctors, veterinarians, pharmacists, or a combination of any of these and other professions.
 If you are a CIMAR Core Faculty member and would like to nominate someone for “Featured Trainee” distinction, please email us any time at email@example.com.

-Summer 2019 Featured Trainee:
+Fall 2019 Featured Trainee:

 - Laidlaw Scholar working with CIMAR’s Drs.
 Amy Pickering and Carol Bascom-Slack to incorporate molecular methods into the PARE (Prevalence of Antibiotic Resistance in the Environment) project

 Scarlet Bliss is a junior at Tufts University and a winner of the Laidlaw Undergraduate Research and Leadership Program Scholarship.
 Funded by Lord Irvine Laidlaw of Rothiemay, the international program provides scholarship winners with hands-on research experience to prepare them to serve as future leaders in their respective fields.
 The scholarship funds undergraduate students over the course of two consecutive summers to pursue a research project of their choosing.